-Normally, a HPT should give you results within 3-5 minutes, which if you keep on looking at the strip, will seem like eternity.
+Normally, an HPT should give you results within 3-5 minutes, which if you keep on looking at the strip, will seem like an eternity.

-Ideally, a home pregnancy test should give you accurate results on the first day of your date of cycle, if you have a normal cycle.
+Ideally, a home pregnancy test should give you accurate results on the first day of your date of the cycle, if you have a normal cycle.
 Some sensitive tests can also indicate the presence of the pregnancy hormone as early as 6 days after fertilization.
-However, sometimes the levels of hCG is not enough to be detected, and you may not get accurate results.
-Dealing with a false negative test can be difficult, hence taking it a few days after your cycle is due is considered ideal.
-Also, if you have irregular periods, we recommend you to wait for a couple of days more to do a pregnancy test again.
+However, sometimes the levels of hCG are not enough to be detected, and you may not get accurate results.
+Dealing with a false negative test can be difficult, hence making it a few days, after your cycle is due, is considered ideal.
+Also, if you have irregular periods, we recommend you wait for a couple of days more to do a pregnancy test again.

 We’d say the chances of a home pregnancy test saying that you are not pregnant when you actually are quite relevant – considering you did it too early, or the level of hCG was not enough to be detected, or well, you are not pregnant yet.

 In such a case, and if you strongly feel that you are experiencing pregnancy symptoms, take the test again after 3 days.